Building Teams For Rapid Innovation

 Case Study: Driving Rapid Innovation

 Building a team for rapid innovation isn’t just theory—it’s been put into practice by many successful companies.
-One such example is the collaboration between TurnKey Labs, a Silicon Valley Tech Staffing Company, and Headspace, a mental healthcare platform.
+One such example is the collaboration between TurnKey, a Silicon Valley Tech Staffing Company, and Headspace, a mental healthcare platform.

 Key Takeaways